-(5) Within five days of serving the request for arbitration, or as soon thereafter as the parties mutually may agree, the Union shall have the right to convene a meeting with the Employer's designated representative in an attempt to resolve the grievance prior to any further action being taken to advance the matter to arbitration.
+five Within (5) davs of servina the request arbitration, or as soon thereafter as the parties mutually may agree, the Union shall have the right to convene a meeting with the Employer's designated representative in an attempt resolve the grievance prior to any further action being taken to advance the matter to arbitration.
 At such meeting, the Union shall set forth in writing the facts of the matter in dispute and the relief requested.
 The Employer will respond to the grievance in writing by giving the reasons which it contends support its position with respect to the grievance. event the parties are unable at such meeting to resolve the grievance, the Union and the Employer will proceed with the selection of an arbitrator as provided below.

 Either party may submit the grievance to arbitration by serving a written request to arbitrate to the Federal Mediation and Conciliation Service under the rules of that tribunal with a copy to the other party.
-The foregoing shall not prevent the

-Employer and Union from mutually agreeing to the selection of an arbitrator.
+The foregoing shall not prevent the Employer and Union from mutually agreeing to the selection of an arbitrator.